sixtyoneeighty/OpenHands/microagents/tasks/add_openhands_repo_instruction.md

 ## Repository Structure
 Backend:
-- Located in the `openhands` directory
+- Located in the `agentmojo` directory
 - Testing:
   - All tests are in `tests/unit/test_*.py`
   - To test new code, run `poetry run pytest tests/unit/test_xxx.py` where `xxx` is the appropriate file for the current functionality